If you are looking for DoDD 8140 (DoDD 8570), click here!

 What is DoDD 8570?

-Department of Defense Directive 8570 (DoDD 8570) provides guidance and procedures for the training, certification, and management of all government employees who conduct Information Assurance functions in assigned duty positions.
+Department of Defense Directive 8570 has been replaced by the DoD CIO as DoDD 8140; DoDD 8570 is now a part of a larger initiative that falls under the guidelines of DoDD 8140.
+DoDD 8140 provides guidance and procedures for the training, certification, and management of all government employees who conduct Information Assurance functions in assigned duty positions.
 These individuals are required to carry an approved certification for their particular job classification.
-GIAC certifications are among those required for Technical, Management, CND, and IASAE classifications.
-SANS courses prepare you to take a GIAC exam.
+GIAC certifications are among those required for Technical, Management, CSSP, and IASAE classifications.

 Who is Affected by DoDD 8570?